About the course

 WLTSA enables you to choose your host school at application.
-If there is a teaching vacancy in your school and they are keen to retain you, you can be employed for the following year without the post being advertised.
+If during the training year there is a teaching vacancy in your school and they are keen to retain you, you can be employed the following year without the post being advertised.
 By becoming a WLTSA trainee, all our 43 primary schools could employ you this way; we operate a pool.

 Our aim is to produce exceptional teachers who can then remain in alliance schools, continuing to further their career with the benefit of our on-going CPD.

 Most of the training occurs in your host school (and at the school that WLTSA select as a contrasting placement for approx. 6 weeks in the Autumn) but you still enrol as a student at the university with full access to their facilities and mentors.